Forecasting as Rendering: A 2D Gaussian Splatting Framework for Time Series Forecasting: Methodology

 To enforce temporal continuity and effectively model periodic patterns, we propose a \RenderBlockName block, which implements the rasterization not as a spatial overlay, but as a continuous temporal overlay.

-\textbf{Theoretical Formulation:} Theoretically, we define the temporal dynamics on a specific 2D space, denoted as $\mathcal{S}_k$.
-The width of the space is fixed to $\psi_k$, where $\psi_k$ is a hyperparameter representing the period length of the predicted sequence at branch $k$.
-This dimension captures the phase information within a period.
-The height of the space is theoretically infinite.
+\textbf{Theoretical Formulation:} We define the temporal dynamics of branch $k$ on a 2D space $\mathcal{S}_k$, whose width is fixed to $\psi_k$.
+Here, $\psi_k$ denotes the period length used by branch $k$; the horizontal dimension represents the phase within a period, while the vertical dimension indexes different periods.

-In this framework, the temporal rendering is defined as a superposition of kernels within this 2D space.
-For a specific Gaussian kernel $g$ located at position $\text{pos}_g$, the value at any coordinate $t$ in $\mathcal{S}_k$ is calculated based on the relative distance from the kernel center.
-The rendering equation is formulated as:

-where $\mathbf{R}^{(i)}_k$ is the rendered result from the branch $k$.
-The $\rho_k(t, \text{pos}_g)$ implies that we shift the entire infinite sequence so that $\text{pos}_g$ becomes the center point of the 2D plane and then calculate the distance between the coordinates $t$ and $\text{pos}_g$.
-This theoretical operation ensures that the influence of a kernel is strictly determined by the 2D temporal distance, preserving both intraperiod- dependencies and interperiod- consistency.